-Study center personnel will account for all IP received at the site, unused IP, and for appropriate destruction.
+Study site personnel will account for all IP received at the study center, unused IP, and for appropriate destruction.
 Certificates of delivery and destruction should be signed.

 5.7 Discontinuation of investigational product

 Volunteers may be discontinued from IP in the following situations: